camaraproject/OTPValidation/documentation/MeetingMinutes/2022_Week50_syncCalls.md

 #### Recommendation:

+  >Enable Number Verify API with two flavors:
+  - Based on dedicated endpoint (Orange + TEF proposal)
-**Keep CAMARA flow consistent with Number Verify / Mobile Connect Verified MSISDN service design.**
+  - Keep CAMARA flow consistent with Number Verify / Mobile Connect Verified MSISDN service design.
-This particular service has to be considered by MNOs as a whole, starting from /authorize, ending with resource call.
-Otherwise, developers will get lost in various ways of handling device authentication, that is currently covered behind ***/authorize*** endpoint.
-Telefonica Resource endpoint (either universal like /userinfo, or dedicated, like /numberverify), should handle **ONLY user input matching logic**.
-TEF proposal creates complexity due to the fact that IP Address+Port passed in resource call is not common way to authenticate device.
-MNOs handles this in various ways, e.g. by using redirects to dedicated device indentification services, Header Enrichment, private IP based device detection, public IP+port based device detection, so handling this under resource call is not the way.
-Additionally, by enabling API to be consumed on the resource we create a *query API*, so when fraudster authicates it is easy to violate resource endpoint and send requests for ANY MSISDN.
-This is why Verified MSISDN authenticates device FIRST and if this is fine, enables user to continue to resource request.
+In the second case, this particular service has to be considered by MNO community as a whole service flow, starting from /authorize, ending with resource call.
+Otherwise, software developers might get confused due t ovarious ways of handling device authentication.
+Number Verify service hides this complexity behind ***/authorize*** endpoint.
+Device authentication is handled by MNOs in various ways, e.g. by using redirects to dedicated device indentification services, Header Enrichment, private IP based device detection, public IP+port based device detection.
+Protected resources, either it is a dedicated endpoint (**/number_verify**) or a common (**/userinfo**) should be protected with OAUTH2.0/OpenID Connect **Authorization Code** flow (three-legged-token).
+This helps to assure that only authorized clients are capable of consuming protected resources.

 -----